-o far we have been sharing advice relevant for CEOs and leaders in general.
+So far, we have been sharing advice relevant for CEOs in general.
 Now, let's talk about what you can do on LinkedIn to advance specific business goals.

 For all of these strategies, there is a unifying theme - tailor your profile and activity to attract the type of people you want to impress.
-You need to demonstrate expertise in the areas those people care about and build credibility so they are comfortable doing business with you.
+Demonstrate expertise in the areas those people care about, and build trust so they are comfortable doing business with you.
 Then stay active on LinkedIn so when an opportunity arises, you're the person they think of.